hadigilan/LASSO/README.md

 at Adam Smith Business School, at the University of Glasgow, 2022-23.

 # R code
-We use the glmnet package to run LASSO in R. We have two examples to show the results of this function and interpretation:
+We use the glmnet function from glmnet package to run LASSO regression in R. We have two examples to show the results of this function and interpretation:
 1) An artificial data to illustrate variable selection results and draw the solution (or regularization) path
 2) A real data to show the applicability of the LASSO in finance